 - In the STRS Ohio Defined Benefit Plan and terminated your employment in an STRS Ohio-covered position but are now working with the same employer in an OPERS or SERS position;

 - Receiving service retirement or disability benefits from STRS Ohio; or

 - Currently contributing to a college or university alternative retirement plan.
 Only a transfer of STRS Ohio funds to the alternative retirement plan is permitted.

 Spousal Consent on Account Withdrawal

-If you are married and meet the age and service requirements for retirement, you can withdraw your account only if your spouse consents to the withdrawal by signing the withdrawal application before a notary public.
-If your spouse does not consent, your application for withdrawal shall be considered an application for service retirement paid as a Joint and Survivor Annuity with one-half to beneficiary with reversion.
+If you are married and meet the age and service requirements for retirement, you can withdraw your account only if your spouse consents to the withdrawal by signing the spousal affidavit on the withdrawal application before a notary public.
+If your spouse does not consent, your application for withdrawal shall be considered an application for service retirement paid as a Joint and Survivor Annuity with one-half to beneficiary.

 Monthly Payments vs. Account Withdrawal

 |Plan Feature||Monthly Payments||Account Withdrawal|